 One last note, get your hair cut 1-2 weeks before the fair.
 A fresh haircut is noticeable, so make sure it has some time to settle in before the fair.
 Also, come to the fair with a clean-shaven face.

 TIP: When researching employers before the fair, jot down some notes on the back pages as well as potential questions for each employer you plan to speak with at the fair.
 In-between employers go into the student lounge and refresh your memory on company facts and the questions you want to ask.
-Also, make some notes about the employer you just spoke with (e.g., the representatives names, the hiring process, etc.).
-This will be very helpful when sending thank you letters after the fair.
+Also, make some notes about the employer you just spoke with (e.g., the representatives’ names, the hiring process, etc.).
+This will be very helpful when sending thank you emails after the fair.

 Cell phones are necessary accessories for almost everyone.
 The important thing here is to keep them out of sight and silent (not just vibrate) when speaking with employers.
 Remember, even once you’re walking away from a booth, the employer can still be watching you.
 So, don’t whip out your phone until you are back in the student lounge.
+Even if you’re using the mobile guide for the job fair, keep your phone usage in the employer booth area to a minimum.